-A furlough is temporary, with a specific end date; although the furlough can be extended beyond the initial period or converted later into a layoff.
-In a furlough, the employee experiences a forced, unpaid leave of absence, but is still an employee.
+A furlough is a pause of your job status, ending on a specific date.
+While a temporary situation, furloughs can be extended or later switched to a layoff.
+A furloughed employee receives a forced, unpaid leave of absence, but that person is still considered an employee.

-A layoff does not include a planned date for returning to work.
-In a layoff, the employment relationship with the company is over.
+A layoff, however, is a job stoppage that does not include a planned date for returning to work.
+Employment is permanently terminated and any relationship with the company ends.

-When an employee or dependent has a “qualifying life event” that causes the loss of healthcare insurance, they have at least 60 days to choose to continue coverage.
-Examples of a qualifying event include:
+A “qualifying event” is a life change that causes loss of healthcare insurance.
+The affected employee has at least 60 days to choose whether to continue their healthcare coverage.
+Examples of qualifying events include:

 - Divorce or legal separation from the covered employee

-Employees who have experienced a layoff are eligible for full COBRA benefits.
-For furloughed employees it is not as clear cut.
-The employer decides the extent of COBRA benefits available, usually after consulting their carrier and their group health plan documents.
+Employees who have experienced a layoff are eligible for full COBRA benefits during their work pause.
+For employees who are furloughed, though, it is not so simple.
+The employer decides how much of the prior benefits are available through COBRA, usually after consulting their carrier and their group health plan documents.

 COBRA Election Extensions During COVID-19

-On April 29, 2020, the IRS and the Department of Labor published relief rules for COBRA filing.
-According to the notice, employers “must disregard the period from March 1, 2020 until sixty (60) days after the announced end of the National Emergency or such other date announced by the Agencies in a future notice (the “Outbreak Period”) for all plan participants, beneficiaries, qualified beneficiaries, or claimants.”
-This rule applies to:
+On April 29, 2020, the IRS and the Department of Labor issued COBRA relief rules.
+Per this ruling, employers “must disregard the period from March 1, 2020, until sixty (60) days after the announced end of the National Emergency or such other date announced by the Agencies in a future notice (the “Outbreak Period”) for all plan participants, beneficiaries, qualified beneficiaries, or claimants.”
+The rule applies to the: